 The work he pursued with Prof. Tombrello that year led to Fisher’s first peer-reviewed science publication: “It inspired me to delve even deeper into my studies and continue on to graduate school.”

 At UMass Dartmouth, Fisher is returning the favor.
 Recent students of his have continued on to graduate programs in astronomy and astrophysics at University of Toronto, UC Santa Barbara, and UTexas at Austin.
-This summer, Fisher is working with two undergraduate students—senior Jillian Bolinger and rising sophomore Matt Wise—who received stipends from the Office of Undergraduate Research to continue their own research on supernovae.
+Most recently, Fisher has been working with two undergraduate students—senior Jillian Bolinger and rising sophomore Matt Wise—who received stipends from the Office of Undergraduate Research to continue their own research on supernovae.

 As Jillian noted, “Dr. Fisher has been a great advisor, maintaining a balance between when to guide me, and when to let me go on my own."